ATI RN

 Correct Answer: B

 Rationale: The correct answer is B: Determine the roles of individual family members.
-This is the first action the nurse should take because it helps identify each family member's strengths and capabilities, facilitating effective delegation of tasks.
-By determining roles, the family can work together efficiently to address the situation.
-Encouraging specific tasks (choice
+This is the first step because it helps identify the strengths and abilities of each family member, allowing for effective delegation of tasks and responsibilities.
+By understanding each member's role, the nurse can promote a balanced distribution of duties and enhance the family's ability to cope with the situation.
+Encouraging the family to assign specific tasks (

-C) may come after roles are determined.
-Referring the family to a support group (choice
+C) can come after roles are determined to provide structure.
+Referring to a grief support group (

 Extract: